frontendpatterns/frontendpatterns.dev/src/content/patterns/higher-order-component.md

 ## Solution

-Apply the Higher-Order Component pattern by wrapping components with additional functionality through function composition, and reinforce it with concise examples or tests.
+Wrap components with additional functionality through function composition.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.